quantum fluids

 Quantum Fluids

-We use variational and diffusion Monte Carlo methods to study the ground state properties of boson or fermion fluids such as the He four or the Jellium.
-Through path integral Monte Carlo methods we determine the finite temperature properties (both in the canonical and in the grand-canonical ensembles).
+We use variational (VMC) and diffusion (DMC) Monte Carlo methods to study the ground state properties of boson or fermion fluids such as the He four or the Jellium.
+Through path integral Monte Carlo (PIMC) methods we determine the finite temperature properties (both in the canonical and in the grand-canonical ensembles).
 We study properties like the structure, the pressure, the internal energy, and various other thermodynamic quantities, the superfluid fraction, the fluid phase coexistence.

 The Monte Carlo method is exact only for boson fluids.
 For fermion fluids, the yet unsolved "sign problem" requires the formulation of some approximation in the numerical calculation.
 So that even computationally we are still unable to extract exact statistical mechanical properties for fermions.